-Non-need-based scholarship or grant aid: Scholarships and grants, gifts, or merit-based aid from institutional, state, federal, or other sources (including unrestricted funds or gifts and endowment income) awarded solely on the basis of academic achievement, merit, or any other non-needbased reason.
+Non-need-based scholarship or grant aid: Scholarships and grants, gifts, or merit-based aid from institutional, state, federal, or other sources (including unrestricted funds or gifts and endowment income) awarded solely on the basis of academic achievement, merit, or any other non-need-based reason.
 When reporting questions H1 and H2, non-need-based aid that is used to meet need should be counted as need-based aid.

+based aid that is used to meet need should be counted as need-based aid.

 Note: Suggested order of precedence for counting non-need money as need-based:

+Non-need institutional grants

-Non-need tuition waivers Non-need tuition waivers
+Non-need tuition waivers

+Non-need athletic awards

-Non-need federal grants Non-need state grants Non-need outside grants Non-need student loans
+Non-need federal grants

+Non-need state grants

+Non-need outside grants

+Non-need student loans

 Non-need parent loans

 Non-need work

-Non-need-based self-help aid: Loans and jobs from institutional, state, or other sources for which a student need not demonstrate financial need to qualify.
+Non-need-based self-help aid : Loans and jobs from institutional, state, or other sources for which a student need not demonstrate financial need to qualify.

-Work study and employment: Federal and state work study aid, and any employment packaged by your institution in financial aid awards.
+Work study and employment : Federal and state work study aid, and any employment packaged by your institution in financial aid awards.

-SUMMARY OF SIGNIFICANT CHANGES TO THE CDS FOR 2013-2014
+SUMMARY OF SIGNIFICANT CHANGES TO THE CDS FOR 2014-2015

-There are no structural or definitional changes to CDS for 2013-2014: other than the incremental advancement by one for year-dependent items.
+There are no structural or definitional changes to CDS for 2014-2015 other than the incremental advancement by one for year-dependent items.